-Involuntarily unemployed/involuntary unemployment means that the life insured becomes unemployed through no fault of their own.
-An example may be that despite the life insured's willingness to work, their role is made redundant due to a workplace restructure.
+Involuntarily unemployed/involuntary unemployment means that the life insured becomes unemployed from their current job through no fault of their own.
+This may mean their work place is restructuring and they are made redundant, and while the life insured is willing to work, even though that the role is no longer available.